 If someone offered you free water for your yard and household needs, it would be pretty hard to turn that deal down.
-Actually, it's there for the taking if you install a rainwater collection system.
+It's there for the taking if you install a rainwater collection system.

-Two Types of Rainwater Harvesting Systems
+Types of Residential Rainwater Collection Systems

-Your roof accounts for a large surface-area, and when it rains, this water is typically routed through a system of gutters and pipes and dumped unceremoniously into your yard, where it washes away valuable topsoil.
+Your roof accounts for a large surface area, and when it rains, this water is typically routed through a system of gutters and pipes and dumped unceremoniously into your yard, where it washes away valuable topsoil.

 Acceptable roofing materials for catchment systems include aluminum, tiles, and slate or galvanized corrugated iron.

 A ground residential rainwater collection system is a more simple approach than the rooftop version and offers the possibility of a wider catchment area.

 Water may be collected via drain pipes or earthen dams and stored above or below ground in tanks.
 The quality of water may be lower at the ground level, rendering the captured water suitable for landscaping needs only.